 Nearly 200 people are diagnosed with Multiple Sclerosis every week.
 Multiple Sclerosis, or MS, is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, producing nerve damage.
-Symptoms of MS can include tiredness, weekness, vertigo, pain, and cognitive dysfunctions.
+Symptoms of MS can include tiredness, weakness, vertigo, pain, and cognitive dysfunctions.
 A unique symptom of MS is sensitivity to increased temperatures.
 In fact, it’s reported that 60-80% of people who have MS show excessive sensitivity to increases in their core body temperature.

 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

 Since even the smallest climb in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares greatly about this cause.
 While we are always excited to be involved in our communities and give back where we can, this disorder and all the issues that come with it hold a special place in our hearts.

 Calverley Service Experts in Fort Worth will be hosting a booth at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
 If you are also at the walk, come by and say hi – we would be excited to see you!
 If you aren’t able to make it or won’t be in the DFW area, you can always give to help create a world free of MS or find a walk in your location.